 Kalohan and Lucky hastily jumped from their canoes and swam toward an irresistible scent coming from the riverbank but they shook off the lure before the deadly mantrap could eat them alive.
 The PCs then proceeded to bombard the slow-moving monstrous plant from afar, just to be sure.

 They found a short sword and gold ring near the destroyed plant.

 A medium-sized lizard could be seen, or at least some parts of it, dangling from a tree branch inside a web coccoon.
 Kalohan, obviously not a big fan of anything spidery (4), shot the damn thing with a fire bolt.

 1 Giant (large) Spider, 3 Giant (medium) Spiders, 2 Insect (spider) Swarms

 Shin efficiently killed the 3 medium-sized spiders with a well-placed explosive arrow.
-Meanwhile, the mean-looking Big Spider threw a web full of (normal-sized) spiders (5) directly on Shin and Lucky’s canoe.
+Meanwhile, the horrible Big Spider threw a web full of (normal-sized) spiders (5) directly on Shin and Lucky’s canoe.